Mary Moorman

-The Badge Man, whom conspiracy theorists claim is one of Kennedy's assassins, is purportedly visible in one of her photographs.
+The Badge Man, whom conspiracy theorists claim to be one of Kennedy's assassins, is purportedly visible in another of her photographs taken that day.

 Biography

 Mary Ann Moorman was born Mary Ann Boshart.
 She married Donald G. Moorman in 1952 and divorced him in 1973.
 She later married Gary Krahmer in 1980.

 Assassination witness

-On November 22, 1963, U.S. President John F. Kennedy was assassinated in Dallas, Texas.
+On November 22, 1963, U.S. president John F. Kennedy was assassinated in Dallas, Texas.

-Moorman stated that her 11-year-old son had wanted to see Kennedy, but was unable to attend because of school.
+Moorman stated that her 11-year-old son (Richard Don Moorman, 1952-2003)had wanted to see Kennedy, but was unable to attend because of school.
 She said she promised to take a picture for him.

-Moorman was standing on grass about 2 ft south of the south curb of Elm Street in Dealey Plaza, directly across from the grassy knoll and the North Pergola concrete structure that Abraham Zapruder and his assistant Marilyn Sitzman were standing on — during the assassination.
+Moorman was standing on grass about 2 ft south of the south curb of Elm Street in Dealey Plaza, directly across from the grassy knoll and the North Pergola concrete structure that Abraham Zapruder and his assistant Marilyn Sitzman were standing on – during the assassination.
 Moorman stated that she stepped off the grass onto the street to take a photo with her Polaroid camera.
 Zapruder can be seen standing on the pergola in the Moorman photograph, with the presidential limousine already having passed through the line of sight between Zapruder and Moorman.

 Both Moorman and her friend, Jean Hill, can be clearly seen in the Zapruder film.
 Between Zapruder frames 315 and 316, Moorman took a Polaroid photograph, her fifth that day, showing the presidential limousine with the grassy knoll area in the background.